 - Adept with technology, information systems and programming

 I really like the 4-way Venn diagram of Stephen Kolassa for illustrating this; he calls it a "The Perfect Data Scientist" but it's getting to the same point.

 It's very difficult to get someone adept at all of these things, and when building an analytics team it will be most effective with people that have complementary skills collaborating.
 For an analytics professional it makes sense to build out some strength in each of these areas.

 Quantitative problem solving

 The bread and butter of analytics is understanding what impact actions have on metrics of interest.
 This requires having a model of the system, knowing the interactions and understanding measurement.
 The models can range from informal sketches to fully specified statistical models.
-Interactions in the measurement can be managed by understanding the order of magnitude of effects or through statistical testing or causality modeling.
+Interactions in the measurement can be managed by understanding the order of magnitude of effects or through statistical testing or causality modelling.

-Sometimes these techniques can be overemphasised and the focus can be more on the cool new modeling technique (say, deep reinforcement learning) than how effectively it solves the problem.
+Sometimes these techniques can be overemphasised and the focus can be more on the cool new modelling technique (say, deep reinforcement learning) than how effectively it solves the problem.
 In practice a core of simple techniques can be effective and efficient for a wide range of problems.
 Sometimes for highly valuable problems more advanced techniques can pay huge dividends, but they are often time consuming to implement, harder to communicate and maintain and don't always work out.

 Subject Matter Expertise